NOUIY/aws-cdk-guide/v2/bootstrapping-env.md

 # Bootstrap your environment for use with the AWS CDK<a name="bootstrapping-env"></a>

-Bootstrap your AWS environment to prepare it for AWS Cloud Development Kit \(AWS CDK\) stack deployments\.
+Bootstrap your AWS environment to prepare it for AWS Cloud Development Kit (AWS CDK) stack deployments.
-+ For an introduction to environments, see [Environments for the AWS CDK](environments.md)\.
++ For an introduction to environments, see [Environments for the AWS CDK](environments.md).
-+ For an introduction to bootstrapping, see [AWS CDK bootstrapping](bootstrapping.md)\.
++ For an introduction to bootstrapping, see [AWS CDK bootstrapping](bootstrapping.md).

 ## How to bootstrap your environment<a name="bootstrapping-howto"></a>

-You can use the AWS CDK Command Line Interface \(AWS CDK CLI\) or your preferred AWS CloudFormation deployment tool to bootstrap your environment\.
+You can use the AWS CDK Command Line Interface (AWS CDK CLI) or your preferred AWS CloudFormation deployment tool to bootstrap your environment.

 ### Use the CDK CLI<a name="bootstrapping-howto-cli"></a>

-You can use the CDK CLI `cdk bootstrap` command to bootstrap your environment\.
-This is the method that we recommend if you don't require significant modifications to bootstrapping\.
+You can use the CDK CLI `cdk bootstrap` command to bootstrap your environment.
+This is the method that we recommend if you don't require significant modifications to bootstrapping.

 **Bootstrap from any working directory**
-To bootstrap from any working directory, provide the environment to bootstrap as a command line argument\.
+To bootstrap from any working directory, provide the environment to bootstrap as a command line argument.
 The following is an example:

 ```
 $ cdk bootstrap aws://123456789012/us-east-1
 ```
-If you don't have your AWS account number, you can get it from the AWS Management Console\.
+If you don't have your AWS account number, you can get it from the AWS Management Console.
 You can also use the following AWS CLI command to display your default account information, including your account number:

 ```
 $ aws sts get-caller-identity
 ```
-If you have named profiles in your AWS `config` and `credentials` files, use the `--profile` option to retrieve account information for a specific profile\.
+If you have named profiles in your AWS `config` and `credentials` files, use the `--profile` option to retrieve account information for a specific profile.
 The following is an example:

 ```
 $ aws sts get-caller-identity --profile prod